 To escape most of the seven million tourists that pour into Windsor and Eton annually, head into Windsor Great Park.
 Once a vast Norman hunting forest, this 20 sq km green space is now a mix of gardens, woods and open grassland grazed by herds of deer.

-Start early, and head straight for Her Majesty’s home (the Royal Standard flag will be flying if she’s in residence).
+Start early, and head straight for what was Her Majesty’s favourite home (the Royal Standard flag used to fly if she was in residence, the Union Jack if she wasn't).
 Windsor Castle’s walls guard the glorious State Apartments, the Drawings Gallery, Queen Mary’s Dolls House and St George’s Chapel; in winter, the five Semi-State Rooms are also open.
 Admission (£21.20) includes an audio tour, and a visit to the castle takes three hours.
 Keep an eye on the time if you want to catch the Changing the Guard (11am on selected days; visit changing-guard.com for a schedule).

 Explore the cobbled streets next to the castle before heading to the elegant, Grade I-listed Guildhall.
 Designed by Sir Christopher Wren in 1690, it hosted the marriage of Prince Charles and Camilla Parker-Bowles, and the civil partnership of local residents Elton John and David Furnish.
 It’s also home to the Windsor & Royal Borough Museum (£2).

 Head back past the castle gates and Queen Victoria’s statue to follow the road down to the Thames.
 Cross the footbridge into Eton to visit its college, where 19 prime ministers and many young royals (including William and Harry) have studied.
 Guided tours run on certain dates (May-October).
-Cross the bridge again to finish at Bel & The Dragon, which has been an inn since the 11th century.
+If you're there in the evening on a Thursday, Friday or Saturday, have a glass of vino at Number 19 Wine Bar.
+Co-owned by a former Wanderlust staffer, it offers a fine range of wines as well as cheese and charcuterie boards.

 Today, take time to explore some of the countryside that surrounds Windsor.
 There are plenty of possible walks but this 15km loop combines pretty villages and parkland.
 Start in Home Park (off Romney Lock Road), which runs alongside the Thames.
 Part of the Crown Estate, the park is Windsor’s main sports field.